jmcx/gravitee-quickstart/05_GitOps_ArgoCD/README.md

 argocd app create graviteegitopsapis --repo https://github.com/jmcx/gravitee-quickstart.git --path 05_GitOps_ArgoCD/resources --dest-server https://kubernetes.default.svc --dest-namespace gravitee application 'graviteegitopsapis' created
 ```
+Once we’ve created an ArgoCD application, we can check its status by getting the application.
+What we’ll see is that the application is out of sync, because we haven’t yet told ArgoCD to sync it.
+It’ll even list the resources that aren’t synced, in this case the three Gravitee APIs that are waiting to be deployed.

 ```sh
 % argocd app get graviteegitopsapis